dwmcnelis/formatlibrary-backup/README.md

 # Card Database

-Format Libary sports an up to date, user-friendly card database.
+Format Libary sports an up to date, user-friendly card database.<br/>
 The following search options are available, replete with icons for visual aide:<br/>
 • **String matches** in Card Name or Card Text<br/>
 • **Historic Availability by Format** (All / Goat / Edison / HAT / etc.)<br/>
 • **Card Categories** (All Cards / Monsters / Spells / Traps)<br/>